-Lead and Copper
+Issues to Know About Lead and Copper

 Although Liberty has not found lead or copper to be an issue in our water systems, the following information is required by SWRCB.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Liberty Utilities is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

-Unregulated Contaminant Monitoring Regulation (UCMR-3)
+Unregulated Contaminant Monitoring Regulation (UCMR-3

 The Safe Drinking Water Act requires EPA to identify unregulated contaminants for potential regulation.
 Every five years, EPA identifies a list of unregulated contaminants to be monitored for by the nation's water utilities over a three year period.
-This is again occurring in 2013 - 2015 with the third UCMR (UCMR-3).
+This monitor occurred in 2013 - 2015 with the third UCMR (UCMR-3).
 Liberty has monitored for a total of 29 chemical contaminants from all of our wells spread out over the three years along with a corresponding sampling from the distribution system reflecting water from each well.
 Once EPA has obtained this occurrence data nationally, they are required to determine if there is a meaningful opportunity for increased health protection of drinking water by regulating these contaminants.
 The findings from this monitoring are reported in this year's Consumer Confidence Report.